gwilken/ariadne-io/README.md

 ![motor](/public/images/IMG_0034.jpeg)

- I emailed Electric Yacht and, amazingly, they sent me a byte level breakdown of the proprietary protocol they wrote to communicate with their display.
+I emailed Electric Yacht and told them what I was up to and they sent me a byte level breakdown of their proprietary protocol.
+Amazingly nice of those guys.

-At first glance, it looked like garbage. but garbage with definite structure.
+At first, garbage.
+But garbage with structure!

 ![motor](/public/images/rsserial.jpg)

-Once we start bringing it in as hexadecimal and get our port speed right, it's clear we have something:
+Once we look at it in hexadecimal and get our port speed dialed in it's clear we have something:

 ![motor](/public/images/rshex.jpg)

-After that, it was just a matter of some simple bit shifting in Node to get our values.
-Now we have realtime wireless electrical motor data!
+After that, it was just a matter of some simple bit shifting here and there in Node to get our values right.
+Now we have access to our electrical motor data and can integrate it into our sensor telemetry and view it all wirelessly on any web capable device.

 ![motor](/public/images/ari-motor.jpeg)

 ### GPS

-* GPS and AIS data is captured from a wired connection.
-A USB cable brings data to the Raspberry Pi as NMEA 0183 messages.
-Using Kplex, a linux NMEA multiplexer, it is parsed and organized.
-Location info is then brought into Node.
-The raw NMEA messages are also retransmitted on the local wifi network on a separate port so I can use chart plotting software on the iPad, or any internet connected device, wirelessly.
+A GPS antennae is wired into an AIS receiver which multiplexes the data streams and transmits it as NMEA 0183 messages over USB.
+Using Kplex running on the Pi, it is brought into Node and also retransmitted on the local wifi network so we can use chart plotting software on the iPad, or any web connected device that can make use of the data.

 AIS targets and position on an iPad from multiplexed NMEA data over wifi:
 ![nav](/public/images/image1.PNG)